Wardley-Mapping-Foundation/wmf-operating-model/PRFAQ-for-launch.md

 The goal is for Wardley Mapping to become a community driven endeavor, that is supported by, but no longer dependent upon, Simon Wardley himself.

-## <TODO: replace placeholder quote below with a real one before release>
-_“We used to make decisions based on gut feel or follow the highest paid person’s opinion”,_ said Jane Doe, CEO of Megacorp. _“With Wardley Mapping we can get everyone to have a shared understanding of the landscape and strategic moves become obvious.
-We’re excited to see this body of knowledge formalized by the Wardley Mapping Foundation, so we clearly understand how to train our staff to use mapping more widely._

-_A leading firm of management consultants advised us to outsource our technology platform, but when we used Wardley Mapping we could see that this was a key enabling differentiator for our next generation product line.
-Instead we used appropriate principles to set up rapid agile exploration of new product ideas, while hardening and optimizing our platform using lean techniques, and evolved our operating practices so we could outsource them to a SaaS ERP system with minimal customization and six-sigma quality control.
-We can already see the difference, and are ahead of our initial time to market and quality goals._

 The Wardley Mapping techniques have all been openly shared with the public using a creative commons license; the WMF will also publish content using creative commons licenses, upholding the community's values.
 It will create and own the "Wardley Mapping Foundation" brand, which will be used to endorse events, publications, standards & tools that the Foundation produces or supports, or are otherwise aligned with the mission of the Foundation.

 ## Frequently Asked Questions (FAQ)